 Built by the Industrialist Birla family this Hindu Temple is an important pilgrimage spot in Kolkata.
 The main temple is dedicated to Lord Krishna and Goddess Radha.
 Other temples inside the complex are dedicated to Goddess Durga and Lord Shiva.

 Pictorial representations of the holy book Bhagavad Geeta are found carved in the stone.
-The complex is spread over 44 kathas of land and looks similar to Lingaraja Temple of Bhubaneshwar.
+The complex is spread over 44 kathas of land and looks similar to the Lingaraja Temple of Bhubaneshwar.

-The park in the front was used to be a part of the fort and today this is the largest park of Kolkata.
+The park in the front used to be a part of the fort and today this is the largest park in Kolkata.
 It is built of rock and moltar and is octagon in shape, covering 5 sq km of area.
 Inside the fort is a 9-hole golf course as well.

 St. Paul’s Cathedral

 This is the Anglican Cathedral of the Church of North India.
-It is situated beside the Victoria Memorial, Nandan, Rabindra Sadan and Birla Planetarium; all of which are collectively known as “The Island of Attraction”.
+It is situated beside the Victoria Memorial, Nandan, Rabindra Sadan, and Birla Planetarium; all of which are collectively known as “The Island of Attraction”.

-The cathedral was commissioned in 1839 and its construction completed in 1847.
+The cathedral was commissioned in 1839 and its construction was completed in 1847.
 The architecture reflects the Gothic Revival style.
 St. Paul’s Cathedral is one of the most important religious places in Kolkata and gets even more beautiful during the Christmas season.

-Sundarbans is home to 270 tigers, along with numerous rare species of flora fauna and avifauna.
+Sundarbans is home to 270 tigers, along with numerous rare species of flora fauna, and avifauna.
 The Sundarbans National Park is amongst the most popular national parks of India.

 [ Plan Your Short Escape to Sunderbans ]

 Tagore House is also known as Jorasanko Thakurbari.
 It is open all days except Monday, from 10:30 am- 5 pm (No entry after 4:30 pm).
-Entry fee INR 10 for adults and INR 5 for students.
+Entry fee is INR 10 for adults and INR 5 for students.

 Named after the great Mother Teresa, Mother House of Kolkata is the headquarters of the International Religious Congregation of the Missionary of Charity.
 Mother Teresa resided here for quite a long time, and her body was laid to rest here itself.

-You can visit Mother House all days of the week, from 9:00am-12:00pm and 3:00 pm-5:30 pm.
-Entry fee for Mother House for weekdays is (Mon-Fri) INR 10 and for weekends it is INR 15.
+You can visit Mother House all days of the week, from 9:00 am-12:00 pm and 3:00 pm-5:30 pm.
+The entry fee for Mother House for weekdays is (Mon-Fri) INR 10 and for weekends it is INR 15.